-If the member did not have at least 5 years of creditable service and was not eligible for service retirement at the time of death, there shall be payable to the member's spouse or the member's designated beneficiary or beneficiaries, if other than the member's spouse, if living, or otherwise to the member's estate, a lump sum benefit equal to the deceased member's annual earnings at the time of death in addition to a refund of contributions.
+If at the time of death, the member has at least 5 years of creditable service or qualifies to retire under the retirement provisions of section 12 or section 14 of the retirement law but is not survived by a spouse, and the member's beneficiary is a child or children over age 18 or a person other than the member's spouse, then there shall be payable to the beneficiary if living, otherwise to the member's estate, a lump sum equal to the deceased member's annual base salary at the time of death, in additional to a refund of the member's contributions plus regular interest until the date of payment as provided under section 11, paragraph I of Chapter 218 Laws of 1974, as amended.

-However, if the member had at least 5 years creditable service or was eligible for service retirement, but is not survived by a spouse, or has designated a beneficiary or beneficiaries other than their spouse, there shall be payable to the person or persons nominated by the member, if living, or otherwise to the member's estate, a lump sum benefit equal to the deceased member's annual earnings at the time of death, in addition to a refund of contributions.
+If at the time of death, the member did not have at least 5 years of creditable service or did not qualify under the retirement provisions of section 12 or section 14 of this act, there shall be payable to the member's spouse, if living, or the member's designated beneficiary or beneficiaries, if other than the member's spouse, if living, otherwise to the member's estate, a lump sum benefit equal to the deceased member's annual base salary at the time of death in addition to a refund of contributions plus regular interest until the date of payment as provided under section 11, paragraph I of Chapter 218 Laws of 1974, as amended.